ychen259/Managing-Team-GIthub/README.md

 ## Common Git Commands

 **Git** is the version control software we will be using to keep track of changes made to your web application.
 There are GUI interfaces available to work with git, but you will benefit greatly as a software developer by learning how to use command line tools to accomplish tasks.
-These are a few commands that will allow you to effectively use git to version control your project.
+These are a few commands that will allow you to assadsadsadsaeffectively use git to version control your project.

 ### Making Commits
 A "commit" is a record that creates a snapshot of your code, which is added to your repository's history.
 In order to create this snapshot, you must first *stage* the files you want to include in the snapshot.
 Once you have staged the files, you must physically create the snapshot within your project's history by making a *commit*.